How To Store Carrots To Keep Them Fresher For Longer

 Buying loose carrots, the plastic-free way, and storing them in the vegetable drawer brings a different problem.
 Here I’ve found that the carrots always dehydrate faster than I can blink.
 Rather than rot, they go all soft and shrivel up.
 What’s a carrot lover to do?

 The answer?
-Simply store your carrots in a damp tea towel.
+Simply wrap your carrots in a damp tea towel, before placing them in your fridge’s vegetable drawer.
 It certainly sounds unusual, but I’ve tried this method and can confirm that carrots can last well over a month when stored in this manner.

 For optimum storage, you are going to want to roll up your carrots in a damp (not soaking wet) tea towel.
 Roll your carrots as if you are rolling up a Swiss roll – just try not to let the carrots touch each other.
 If you notice the tea towel drying out, wet it again.

-Nancy Birtwhistle, of Great British Bake Off fame, has some great videos on Instagram of storing her carrots in this manner if you need a visual reference!
+Nancy Birtwhistle, of Great British Bake Off fame, has some great videos on Facebook of storing her carrots in this manner if you need a visual reference!

 In A Cup Of Water